jennynguyenoberg/creative-brief-generator/README.md

 # Ideaspire | Fueling Your Creative Juice

-A React-based web application that helps you find creative ideas for various industries and categories.
+A React-based web application that helps you find creative ideas for various industries and categories, born out of a period of creative drought.

 <div align="center">
   <img